 Research involving humans beings

 According to good scientific practice, in the case of research projects on or with humans, UZH researchers generally weigh up the the proportionality of the probable burdens and risks for the participants with regard to the expected gain in knowledge.
 They dispense with burdens and risks that are not absolutely necessary for the research project.
 In most cases, an ethical examination and approval of a research project is necessary.
 The UZH Ethics Policy provides information on the applicable legal foundations and procedures for the ethical examination of research projects.

-In biomedicine, research with animals is indispensable when it comes to understanding holistic relationships in the organism.
+In biomedicine, research involving animals is indispensable when it comes to understanding holistic relationships in the organism.
 At the UZH, animal welfare is taken into account through exemplary animal husbandry, proper training of the persons involved, careful experimental planning and the use of all possibilities to reduce animal suffering.

-Use of genetic resources: Nagoya-Protocol
+Use of genetic resources: Nagoya Protocol

 Research at the UZH is subject to regulated access to genetic resources and the balanced distribution of the benefits resulting from their use.
-These conditions are defined in the Nagoya-Protocol.
+These conditions are defined in the Nagoya Protocol.